RYunisov/atomic-notes/src/containerization/docker-compose/README.md

 ### Labels

 That an important feature.
 Because can easy to find required container.
-Also `traefik` can operate with LABELS on docker-compose
+Also `traefik` can operate with LABELS defined on docker-compose file.

 ```yaml
 ...